-Organization) is responsible for all aspects of this CP.
-In this document, "Thailand NRCA" will refer to

-Office of Information Technology Infrastructure.
+The organization who is responsible for all aspects of this CP is Thailand NRCA which is operated by Office of Information Technology under Electronic Transactions Development Agency.
+In this document, "Thailand NRCA" will refer to Office of Information Technology.

 1.5.2 Contact Person